JoshuaScherer1996/flutter_chat_app/README.md

 - Setup and included all the necessary tools from the firebase sdk.
 - Learned about streams being similar to futures.
 While futures provide one value and are done a stream can provide multiple values over time.
 - Used StreamBuilder and authStateChanges() to adjust the shown screen based on the value the function yields as a stream.
+- Used the signOut() method from the firebase sdk to log users out.